oracle-quickstart/oci-ai-blueprints/docs/iam_policies.md

 ```
 Allow dynamic-group 'IdentityDomainName'/'DynamicGroupName' to inspect all-resources in tenancy

+Allow dynamic-group 'IdentityDomainName'/'DynamicGroupName' to manage compute-capacity-reports in tenancy

 Allow dynamic-group 'IdentityDomainName'/'DynamicGroupName' to manage instance-family in compartment {compartment_name}

 Allow dynamic-group 'IdentityDomainName'/'DynamicGroupName' to use subnets in compartment {compartment_name}